Bueckers leads No. 2 UConn over No. 1 South Carolina in OT

 The loss ended a 12-game winning streak for South Carolina.

-“We’ll learn from it,” South Carolina coach Dawn Staley said.
-“I told our players that everything we want it still in front of us.”
+“We'll learn from it,” South Carolina coach Dawn Staley said.
+“I told our players that everything we want is still in front of us.”

 DEFENSIVE BATTLE